Federal Identity Theft Lawyer

 With improved technology comes an increase in the methods available for obtaining someone else’s identity for one’s own personal financial gain.
 As the occurrence of identity theft increases, so does media attention generated by such cases.
 Prosecutors are vigorous in their pursuit of convictions for those accused.
-If you have been charged with federal identity theft, you owe it to yourself to find a federal criminal attorney who will organize a defense with even greater vigor.
-For defense against identity theft and any other federal criminal charges, contact David Benowitz of Price Benowitz.
+If you are facing these charges, you owe it to yourself to find a federal identity theft attorney who will organize a defense with even greater vigor.
+For defense against identity theft and any other federal criminal charges, contact Terry Eaton Attorney at Law.

 Identity theft and identity fraud are terms used to describe actions in which an individual wrongfully obtains someone else’s personal identifying information and uses that data in some way (involving fraud or deception) for personal gain.
 This could include but is not limited to; taking a credit card out in someone else’s name, using another person’s social security number to obtain credit, posing as someone else to gain access to accounts, or posing as another person to avoid detection by police.
 Please also visit our Maryland site for more information.